Global investment falters but tax havens prosper, UN finds

-GENEVA, June 26 Efforts to stop companies syphoning money through tax havens are failing and offshore centres increased their share of foreign direct investment (FDI) again last year, according to a U.N. report.
+GENEVA Efforts to stop companies syphoning money through tax havens are failing and offshore centers increased their share of foreign direct investment (FDI) again last year, according to a U.N. report.

-"Tackling offshore financial centres alone is clearly not enough, and is not addressing the main problem," said the annual World Investment Report, published on Wednesday by economic thinktank UNCTAD.
+"Tackling offshore financial centers alone is clearly not enough, and is not addressing the main problem," said the annual World Investment Report, published on Wednesday by economic thinktank UNCTAD.

 While investment sinks in many economies, one country is enjoying above all is enjoying a boom: the British Virgin Islands, with a population of 30,000, is now the fifth biggest recipient of FDI in the world, the report said.